Inlufexer/Inlufexer/README.md

 ## Hello
-## I'm learning Github for gamedev passion projects
+## I use Github for gamedev projects
 ## Trying to learn pixel art

 <!--